eliowczarek/PCBS-interhemispheric-transfer-of-visuomotor-information/README.md

         canvas.present()
         _, _ = exp.keyboard.wait([expyriment.misc.constants.K_SPACE])

-Then we have the instructions
+Then we have the instructions for the begin of the experiment

     def instructions():
         #Instructions